-- When the Intelligent Key is not within the operational range. - When the doors or the rear liftgate are open or not closed securely. - 3-16 Pre-driving checks and adjustments

-• When the Intelligent Key battery is discharged.
+- When the Intelligent Key is not within the operational range. - When the doors or the rear liftgate are open or not closed securely. - When the Intelligent Key battery is discharged.

 When locking the doors using the Intelligent Key, be sure not to leave the key in the vehicle.